EmreCetiner6088/Paypal_Integration/README.md

 Paypal Integration with Spring

-Since I live in Turkey, I couldn't create a PayPal developer account to test it :)
+Since I live in Turkiye, I couldn't create a PayPal developer account to test it :)